 (b) Vented emissions occur when CH4 is released due to equipment design or operational procedures, such as pneumatic device bleeds, blowdowns, incomplete combustion or equipment venting.
 Venting emissions may be considered routine or non-routine.

 16. The natural gas supply network consists of the basic production facilities, where raw natural gas is collected from various well sites.
-The raw gas containing water, sulfur, additional hydrocarbons and further impurities is then transferred to the processing plant, where it is refined and prepared for transmission.
+The raw gas containing water, sulphur, additional hydrocarbons and further impurities is then transferred to the processing plant, where it is refined and prepared for transmission.
 Since natural gas is usually transported via transmission pipelines over very long distances, high-pressure values are required that are generated in proper compressor stations installed along the transmission lines.
 Large consumers, such as electrical power plants, are sometimes directly connected to the transmission lines.
 However, most of the natural gas is transferred from transmission lines to the “city gate”.
 The city gate is the place where the transmission system feeds into a lower pressure distribution system that brings natural gas directly to the consumer (homes and businesses).
 At the city gate, the pressure of the gas is reduced and normally an odourant (typically mercaptan) is added to the gas to enable detection of leaks thanks to the characteristic odour.
 In some countries, such as France and Spain, odourant is added directly in the transmission line.
 While transmission pipelines may operate at pressures of over 70 bar (1,000 pounds per square inch (psi)), distribution systems operate at much lower pressure values (1.5–10 bar).

 17. General sources of emissions and related processes along the entire supply network are listed and briefly explained below: